Wilfred/tco.el/README.md

 ** Tail call optimisation for Emacs lisp **

-tco.el provides tail-call optimisation for functions in elisp that call themselves.
+tco.el provides tail-call optimisation for functions in elisp that call themselves in tail-position.
 Mutually recursive functions are unchanged.

 It works by replacing each self-call with a thunk, and wrapping the function body in a loop that repeatedly evaluates the thunk.
 Roughly